main banner

 In addition to the above notes, the 'Pilot/Crew/Pax' column contains the following information also where I have been able to determine it.

 The issue of those airmen who were interned formed much of the basis for the early interest in the wartime incidents in Ireland.
 Throughout the war, all German crews who landed in Ireland were interned.
 At the start of the war, Allied crews, mainly British and Commonwealth airmen were interned in most cases, but not always.
 This was most prevalent during 1940 and 1941.
 As the war progressed and in particular with the entry of America into the war, it became clear that if Ireland interned any serving United States personnel it would cause great embarrassment to the Irish government.
 From 1942 onward a process was followed where by only those airmen flying operational missions would be interned.
 And even this was not very strictly followed as no members of the RAF's Coastal Command patrol aircraft were interned during this later war period.
-A list of the Allied airmen interned during the war, and their dates of escape and release are presented below.

 The fascinating website, Documents of IRISH FOREIGN POLICY contains many wartime government documents that discuss the topic of interned belligerent personnel.
 Links are provided to some of these below.